6 Facts You May Not Know About Men’s Health

 2. Cholesterol Medication Could Be Lowering Your Testosterone

 As you may know, all sex hormones are made of cholesterol, including testosterone.
 Medications that lower cholesterol in the body can also lower the levels of testosterone in men.
-If your high cholesterol is not caused by genetics or hypothyroid issues (yes, hypothyroidism may contribute to high cholesterol), you may want to consider changing your lifestyle.
+If your high cholesterol is not caused by genetics, blood sugar imbalances, or hypothyroid issues (yes, hypothyroidism may contribute to high cholesterol, it’s called lipogenesis), you may want to consider changing your lifestyle.
 By improving your diet and exercise regime, you may significantly lower your cholesterol without taking statins.

 3. Heart Disease causes 1 in 4 Male Deaths

 Heart disease is the leading cause of death for men in the United States.
 Some of the contributing factors to heart disease are: high blood pressure, high cholesterol, diabetes, obesity and stress.
 However, there are a few basic steps you can take towards heart disease prevention.
 A healthy meal plan, exercise, stress management, moderate alcohol consumption and regular doctor check-ups can greatly improve your heart health.

 Taking above mentioned steps would be a good start.
 Stress management is a must.
 Women have easier time expressing their feelings, sometimes through shopping (haha).
 Men tend to hang on to their stress, how the saying goes “suffer in silence”.

 Maybe a deep breathing, few minutes of meditating, doing something that makes you and only you happy.